Photo of a dentist in Walnut Creek, CA pointing to a dental implant x-ray with different potential problems highlighted. No text on the image.

 Normal healing vs. warning signs

 Mild swelling, slight bleeding, and soreness are normal for a few days after surgery.
 Pain should improve each day.
-If pain worsens after 48–72 hours, swelling increases, or you have heavy bleeding, these are warning signs that need quick evaluation for dental implants problems side effects in Walnut Creek CA.
+If pain worsens after 48–72 hours, swelling increases, or you have heavy bleeding, these are warning signs that need quick evaluation for dental implant problems and side effects in Walnut Creek, CA.

 Infection and inflammation